-- 69. The apparent intent of the ISO and RISO regulations is to require companies to evaluate their processes in order to identify opportunities to implement inherently safer systems.
+- 68. The apparent intent of the Contra Costa County and the City of Richmond ISO regulations is to require companies to evaluate their processes in order to identify opportunities to implement inherently safer systems.
 However, the plain language contained within these regulations conflicts with this intent.
-Both regulations contain the following permissive language: "the stationary source shall consider the use of inherently safer systems..."
+Both the Contra Costa County and the City of Richmond ISO regulations contain the following permissive language: "the stationary source shall consider the use of inherently safer systems..."
 This language does not require companies to conduct a comprehensive analysis and implement inherently safer systems even where feasible.
 It only requires such an analysis be considered.
-The regulations allow companies to merely engage in an activity contemplating the potential use of inherently safer systems. - 70.
-The language within the ISO and RISO regulations also requires effective action to implement inherently safer systems "to the greatest extent feasible."
-59 If an inherently safer system is not implemented, the regulations require that the basis for this decision be "documented in meaningful detail."
-60 However, these regulations do not require documentation supporting the adequacy of existing "inherently safer" 61 claims.
-Chevron's compliance with the RISO is indicative of this deficiency.
+The regulations allow companies to merely engage in an activity contemplating the potential use of inherently safer systems. - 69.
+The language within the Contra Costa County and the City of Richmond ISO regulations also requires effective action to implement inherently safer systems "to the greatest extent feasible."
+If an inherently safer system is not implemented, the regulations require that the basis for this decision be "documented in meaningful detail."
+However, the regulation does not require documentation supporting the adequacy of existing "inherently safer" claims.
+Chevron's compliance with this regulation is indicative of this deficiency.
 In its inherently safer systems checklist, Chevron simply concluded that its systems were inherently safer to the extent that no modifications were necessary.
 However, the company offered no documentation to substantiate these claims.
-Had the ISO and RISO regulations required analysis of inherently safer systems regardless of what the site already had in place, Chevron may have implemented the inherently safer recommendations made by technical staff to replace the 4-sidecut with an inherently safer metallurgy. - 71.
-The inherently safer systems requirements of the ISO and RISO are only triggered by the conduct of a PHA or the construction of a new process.
-62 Rebuilds, repairs, MOCs, and the implementation of incident investigation corrective actions do not require the analysis and application of inherently safer systems. - 72.
-The Contra Costa County PHA guidance document presents four categories of risk reduction: inherent, passive, active, and procedural (Figure 15).
-It states that all four categories should be used in the development of recommendations from process hazard analyses.
-It reiterates the CCPS statement that all may contribute to the overall safety of a process, but that inherent safety is the most effective.
-It goes on to state "The inherent and passive categories should be implemented when feasible for new processes and facilities and used during the review of Inherently Safer Systems for existing processes if these processes could cause incidents that could result in a Major Chemical Accident or Release."
-This wording in the guidance i The guidance document uses CCPS definitions for the identified categories of risk reduction.
+Had the ISO required analysis of inherently safer systems regardless of what the site already had in place, Chevron may have implemented the inherently safer metallurgy. - 70.
+The inherently safer systems requirements of the Contra Costa County and the City of Richmond ISOs are only triggered by the conduct of a PHA or the construction of a new process.
+Rebuilds, repairs, MOCs, and the implementation of incident investigation corrective actions do not require the analysis and application of inherently safer systems. - 71.
+The Contra Costa County PHA guidance document presents four categories of risk reduction:i inherent, passive, active, and procedural (Figure 15).ii It states that all four categories should be used in the development of recommendations from process hazard analyses.
+It reiterates the CCPS statement that all may contribute to the overall safety of a process, but that inherent safety

+&lt;sup>i The guidance document uses CCPS definitions for the identified categories of risk reduction.

-ii Inherent risk reduction involves eliminating the hazard by using materials and process conditions that are non-hazardous.
+&lt;sup>ii Inherent risk reduction involves eliminating the hazard by using materials and process conditions that are nonhazardous.
 Passive risk reduction is defined as minimizing the hazard through process and equipment design features that reduce the frequency or consequence of the hazard without active functioning of any device.
 Active risk reduction includes using controls, alarms, safety instrumented systems, and mitigation systems to detect and respond to process deviations from normal operation.
 Procedural risk reduction achieves the lowest level of risk reduction and involves using policies, operating procedures, training, administrative means, emergency response, and management approaches to prevent incidents and minimize the effects of an incident.